dviravr/The_Hungarian_Method/README.md

 * You can't connect a node to another node that is on the same group.
 * When you remove node, you remove all the edges that connect to him.
 * Click on a crossroads will remove all the edges in that crossroads.
-* You can choose the time between every step by changing the slider value.
+* You can choose the time between every step by changing the slider value (ms).
+* You have a help button.

 ### How to run: